ThereseHagwall/backendFiskeLycka/README.md

 This is the backend repository for [FiskeLycka](https://github.com/AnnebladFelix/FiskeLycka), a mobile app for fishing enthusiasts.
 The backend is written with Next.js and hosted on Netlify.

+## Getting Started

+To clone this repository, follow these steps:

+1. Open your terminal.
+2. Navigate to the directory where you want to clone the repository.
+3. Run the following command:

+git clone <repository-url>

 ## Project Structure

 The project follows a clear and organized structure: